• Skip to main content

 Use a large spoon to scoop out the pudding, making sure everyone gets their fair share of the warm chocolate sauce.

 You could also serve this pudding with a generous dollop of freshly whipped cream, sprinkled with chocolate shavings, nuts of coconut or dusted with icing sugar (powdered sugar).
+You could also substitute the strawberries for a different fruit.
+Banana, raspberries and cherries also pair well with chocolate.

 I use regular (or natural) cocoa powder which is the most common type of cocoa powder and widely available in stores.
 It's the cheapest option and is more commonly used in recipes.